One of the most common problems I’ve had to deal with is leaks due to wear and tear in the drainage pipes on the panoramic sunroof.

 18 – Changing used drainpipes

-Take care to fit the sleeves into the wheel arches, disassemble wheel arches if necessary.
+Take care to fit the sleeves securely into the wheel arches, dismantling the wheel arches if necessary.